 Struggling with mental health

 When our eldest child was born, things didn’t get any easier.
 Like many LGBT+ parents, we experienced a lack of understanding and outright discrimination.
 For example, the day after our daughter arrived, I tried to speak to the doctor, but she refused to deal with me and said, “Get her out.
 I don’t want her.
 I want the ‘real’ mum.”

 This incident, and other frequent microaggressions, deeply affected me.
 I felt anxious and stressed because I consistently felt I was being judged and needed to validate myself as a mother and partner in many situations.

 Creating our own community

-It was this lack of support and prejudice that inspired us to set up The LGBT Mummies Tribe.
+It was this lack of support and prejudice that inspired us to set up LGBT Mummies.
 It’s a global organisation that supports LGBT+ women and people on the path to parenthood and works with the government, NHS and other medical organisations to improve policies and mental health support for biological and non-bio mothers and parents.

 We believe it’s crucial that healthcare professionals receive mandatory education and training to support LGBT+ parents, mentally and physically.
 The LGBT+ community needs well-informed people caring for them who understand their journeys and what they may be experiencing.
 With the right care, there will be more positive experiences and LGBT+ people will be more likely to reach out if they are struggling with their perinatal mental health.